Zangos2AN905/undertale-html5-engine/DOCS.md

             // Called when the player leaves the object }

-        // For events, "rect" is the rect of the player *before* moving.
-Increment x and y tell you the direction in pixels the player is about to make and colides x/y tell you which direction the player is going from (both will be true if the player is inside).
+        // In events, rect is the rect of the player *before* moving.
+"Increment x/y" tells you the movement the player is about to make and "colides x/y" tell you from which side it colides with your object.

-    }
+        // Note that objects have no visual or sprite attached by default, they only exist as an independent rectangle.

+        // If you set this to true, the object will get a rendered sprite.
+This can only be set when creating the object - changin this after will have no effect.
+        createVisual: false,

+        baseTexture: texture, // Optional (texture of the sprite)

+        followDimension: false // Copy the object width and height to the sprite }
     ```
-    Note that objects have no visual or sprite attached by default, they only exist as an independent rectangle.

-    ### To attach a visual sprite to the object
+    ### To attach an object/objects to a room
-    This is impossible with regular objects, but can be achieved with:
     ```js
-    let myObject = engine.createVisualObject(room, {
+    // Adding multiple objects at once
+    room.addObjects([
+        // objects...
+    ])

-        // ... same options as a regular object ...
+    // Create a single object
+    let myObject = room.createObject({

-        baseTexture: texture, // Optional
+        // options...

-        followDimension: false // Copy the object width and height to the visual })

-    // To add the object, simply push it room.objects.push(myObject)
+    })

+    // If your object is has a visual, you can access the sprite with myObject.sprite
     ```

 - Collisions